RBC Avion vs. TD Aeroplan Visa Infinite

 • Rental car theft and damage

-The RBC card comes with more mobile device coverage but less emergency medical and baggage delay coverage than the Aeroplan VI.
+However, the RBC card comes with more mobile device coverage but less emergency medical and baggage delay coverage than the TD Aeroplan Visa Infinite Card:

 RBC Avion Visa InfiniteTD Aeroplan Visa Infinite Card